 Like many experiential agencies at the time, PrettyGreen put together their own model for measurement.
 “In the industry, everyone was doing it their own way,” says Jessica.
 “So one of the aims of working on this with the IPM was to bring people together and agree on a way of doing things.
 The industry needed an independent, central body that could deliver a framework, free of any bias.”

 The IPM already ran a course on measuring experiential marketing, which used methodologies from proven sources such as IPSOS Mori and NPS scoring.
 “The model was there, we just needed to get it in a form that the industry could use,” says Jess.
 To that end, the IPM is working with independent research partners Red Route.
 The IPM Experiential Council agencies, including Imagination, Wasserman, TRO, Circle, & Haygarth have been involved in developing and testing this measurement tool.
-They have produced a framework for measurement and on 10 October they will be launching the Experiential Measurement Tool, a database with over 50 case studies.
+They have produced a framework for measurement and on 10 October they launched the Experiential Measurement Tool, a database with over 50 case studies.

 “Our ambition is to encourage agencies to adapt their own measurement practices to fit an industry standard.”